tmoula/The-Deployables/README.md

 - ✅ Add ingress to access user interface
 - - ⬜ Figure out port-forward with Postgres on GKE to connect local code to DB (DS)
 - ⬜ Figure out port-forward with RabbitMQ on GKE to connect local code to DB (DS)
+- ⬜ Add namespace(s) to GKE cluster
+- ⬜ Deploy K8s manifests to GKE cluster
+  -  ⬜ Pushing images to Harbor on GKE
+ -
 ### Maybe Later
 - Helm chart for deployment